particle-iot/mikroe-library-port_drivers/README.md

 ### Download MikroE Click Example
 1. Navigate to the [MikroE Click Library](https://github.com/MikroElektronika/mikrosdk_click_v2) GitHub repo and select the library you want to port.
 2. Download the zip folder and decompress/unpack.
-   > **Note:**  Some libraries use the older mikroSDK Library 1.0.0.0 and these are not compatible.
-By default the GitHub repo should only show MikroSDK 2.0.
+   > **Note:**  Some libraries use the older mikroSDK 1.0 and these are not compatible.
+By default the GitHub repo should only show MikroSDK 2.0, but confirm the library downloaded is indeed the MikroSDK 2.0 version.
 4. In the library directory, navigate to Examples/example and copy the source(`.c`) and header(`.h`) files.
 These files will need to be copied into the Particle Project.
    > **Note:**  Many libraries examples contain an example, and this example can be used a a reference for interfacing with the library.
 This is typically the `main.c` file.